UniversalDevicesInc-PG3/udi-poly-hue-emu/README.md

 ## Configuration

-In to 'Configuration' tab contains the default values for all Custom Configuration Parameters.
+In the 'Configuration' tab contains the default values for all Custom Configuration Parameters.

 * hue_port : The port used for Hue Emulator Can keep default of 8080
 * isy_host : The IP address of your ISY on the local network